• Skip to primary navigation

 Air Drying Herbs

-One of the easiest ways to preserve herbs is to dry them.
-You can buy or create a simple Herb Drying Rack.
-I also like using an old window screen with the herbs laid out in a dark, dry place like a basement or attic.
-Once dry you can use them as needed or crush them up and bottle them in airtight containers.
+One of the easiest ways to preserve fresh herbs is to dry them.
+You can buy or create a simple Herb Drying Rack and hang your herbs upside down on it.
+I also like using an old window screen with the herbs laid out in a single layer, in a dark, dry place like a basement or attic.

 Parsley in refrigerator container

 For a temporary fix, you may like this wonderful Herb Savor Gadget my daughter bought me for Christmas.
-I keep herbs fresh in the refrigerator for weeks.
+It keeps herbs fresh in the refrigerator for weeks.
+I love it for the times I need to harvest a bunch at the end of the season before a frost.
+Or if I end up buying a large bunch of something like parsley from the store and don't need to use it right away.

 Chopped chives on cutting board